-- Medium complexity case (which may involve complex facts, significant evidential material and/or a claim or claims in addition to an unfair dismissal claim, such as discrimination): £7,000-£20,000 (excluding VAT)
+- Medium complexity case (which may involve complex facts, significant evidential material and/or a claim or claims in addition to an unfair dismissal claim, such as discrimination): £7,000-£20,000 (plus VAT at 20%)

-- High complexity case (which would usually involve complex facts, significant evidential material and a claim or claims in addition to an unfair dismissal claim, such as discrimination): £20,000+ (excluding VAT).
+- High complexity case (which would usually involve complex facts, significant evidential material and a claim or claims in addition to an unfair dismissal claim, such as discrimination): £20,000+ (plus VAT at 20%).